khaledmohammedsaifuddin/Walk-able-insect-robot/README.md

 # Walk-able-insect-robot
-We have designed an insect robot that can walk
+We have designed an insect robot that can walk.